Ether-For-Good/Website/about.md

 Ideally **EtherForGood** will become a registered nonprofit.
 If it is deemed necessary to the success of the initiative, there is a chance that **EtherForGood** may start taking a minuscule percentage of the winnings.
 All funds donated or collected would go to covering operating costs, marketing, and paying developers.

+### Get Involved

+**Ether For Good** needs help in order to make the dream a reality!
+Have an idea for a new game or lottery?
+Want to take the website to the next level?
+Interested in supporting us financially?
+Contact us through email at ether4good@gmail.com!